luc-j-bourhis/nanoc-science/README.md

 # How to build the site?

+1. clone this repository.
+2. copy file `nanoc.yaml.in` to `nanoc.yaml` and edit it to add author name (later on, when pulling a new version, you may want to merge the former into the latter instead)
-First clone this repository.
-Then create one directory in the `content` directory for each language in which you plan to write articles.
+3. create one directory in the `content` directory for each language in which you plan to write articles.
 Currently, only English and French are supported, directories `en` and `fr` respectively.
 Then each article shall live inside its own directory within its language directory: its content shall come from a file `index.md` written in markdown (the Kramdown flavour enhanced with features discussed below).
 Here is an example of hierarchy:

 en/
     all about nothing/